 The Greek word here, airo, has more subtle meanings.
 It is used in Jesus' words to the paralytic, "Get up, pick up (airo) your bed and go home."
 (Matthew 9:6).

-A world full of people have run up a sin debt.
-Jesus is offering to pay and take away that debt for any who ask.
+We live in a world of people who have accrued a sin debt.
+Jesus offers to pay that debt for anyone who asks.

-No one gets away without paying the bill—someone must pay, the books must be balanced.
+No one gets away without paying the bill—someone must pay, and the books must be balanced.

-And according to Hebrews 9:22, referencing Leviticus 17:11, "...without shedding of blood there is no [aphiemi]."
-You may have expected to see the word, "forgiveness," at the end of this quote, but I chose not to use it as I find it to be a poor translation of the Greek word—aphiemi (pronounced 'a-fee-a-me').
+According to Hebrews 9:22, referencing Leviticus 17:11, "...without shedding of blood there is no [aphiemi]."
+You may have expected to see the word "forgiveness" at the end of this quote, but I chose not to use it as I find it to be a poor translation of the Greek word—aphiemi (pronounced 'a-fee-a-me').

-In this verse payment, by means of shed blood, is mandatory.
-It's a contradiction in terms then to use payment with forgiveness, like announcing my debt forgiven after I paid it.
+In this verse, payment through shed blood is mandatory.
+Using payment with forgiveness is contradictory, like announcing my mortgage was forgiven after I paid it.
 That's ridiculous.
-If payment is made then forgiveness is redundant.
+If payment is made, then forgiveness is redundant.
 It's paid!
 What's left to forgive?

-The problem, I think, comes out of a poor translation, or rather interpretation.
-When the Greek word aphiemi is translated "forgive" it violates the congruency of scripture.
-The Bible has one primary author and He is always consistent and exact, therefore the translations/interpretations also always must be consistent.
+The problem, I think, comes from a poor translation, or rather interpretation.
+When the Greek word aphiemi is translated as "forgive," it violates the congruency of scripture.
+The Bible has one primary author who is always consistent and exact; therefore, the translations/interpretations must always be consistent.

 Why would we petition God, or anyone else, to forgive a debt after it has been paid in full?
-Our prayers ought not to be "Forgive us our sins," but rather, "Thank you that our sins have been paid in full."
+Our prayers should not be "Forgive us our sins," but "Thank you that our sins have been paid in full."

-As His children, when others sin against us, we are obligated to deal with those sins in the same way as God does for us—because God does so for us.
-However, as relates to God it is different.
+As His children, when others sin against us, we are obligated to deal with those sins in the same way God does for us—because God does so for us.
+However, as it relates to God, it is different.
 The debt must be paid—with blood.

 There are very few verses in the NT wherein, referring to God, aphiemi is translated as "forgive."
-One such being the Lord’s Prayer and another is 1 John 1:9:
+One such is the Lord’s Prayer, and another is 1 John 1:9:

 "And [aphiemi] us our debts, as we also have [aphiemi] our debtors."
 (Matthew 6:12)